uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 2. Set the task
 ^^^^^^^^^^^^^^^^

-Now, let's move to the next step, set the task.

-There are two settings files involved for vSVF task, ``cur_task_setting.json`` for EasyReg and  ``mermaid_nonp_settings.json`` for Mermaid.
+There are two settings files involved for mermaid-related task, ``cur_task_setting.json`` for EasyReg and  ``mermaid_nonp_settings.json`` for Mermaid.
-*For the settings on other tasks, please refer to **demo** repository*
+And for the settings on other tasks, please refer to **demo** repository.

-Let's first take a look at  ``cur_task_setting.json``, which list all necessary settings for the vSVF training.
+Since Mermaid has its own tutorial on setting, we would focus on ``cur_task_setting.json``.

 **An important notice** is:

-* the current network structure is specific to the OAI dataset, so for input with different image sizes (other than 80 * 192 *192), the network structure needs to be adjusted; especially for the affine network, the final layer is a fully-connected layer which is sensitive to input size; We recommend the combination usage of resampling parameter ''img_after_resize'' and adjusting the network structure.
+* the current network structure is specific to the OAI dataset, so for input with different image sizes (other than 80 * 192 *192), the network structure needs to be adjusted; especially for the affine network, the final layer is a fully-connected layer which is sensitive to input size; We recommend the combination usage of parameter ''img_after_resize'' for resampling input with adjusting the network structures in "modules.py".

 Here is an example from **training_on_3_cases**, which can be found in ``./demo/demo_settins/training_on_3_cases``.

-The detailed settings should can be referred from the next section.
+The detailed settings should can be referred from :ref:`training-settings-label`.

 Here, we list some of the most important parameters in ``cur_task_setting.json``.